je2781/demo-credit/README.md

 ## development
 I started with the views, then moved onto the api design, and finished off with the test suites.
 To manage authentication I used a stateful data storage system (sessions/cookies), rather than tokens, because the views are being served to the client.

-I also used a rendering template to design a frontend for the service, so all endpoints return a view.
+I also used a rendering template to design a frontend for the service, __so all endpoints return a view__.

 ## How to run the app